 How to Make Frosting Thicker for Piping (or Thinner for Spreading)

 Thankfully changing the consistency of your frosting is one of the easiest fixes!
 Our Frosting Consistency Chart makes it easy to achieve the consistency you need for your decorating project.

 Generally adding more liquid will thin down your frosting and confectioners’ sugar will make it thicker.
 Doing these will also affect the taste of your frosting, so be sure to sample as you go.

 Why is My Buttercream Drooping and Wilting?

 If your buttercream looks like it’s falling off the cake or your piped decorations begin to droop, it’s very likely the temperature in the room is too hot, causing your buttercream to melt.
 Unfortunately, it’s hard to control room temperature in some climates, so we recommend using our High Humidity Buttercream or Snow White Buttercream if you’re making a cake on a hot day or in a warm environment.
 Both of these frostings contain shortening, which has a much higher melting point than butter, giving your decorations better stability.
 You can also add a tablespoon of Meringue Powder for added strength.

 Why is My Buttercream Not Crusting?

-If your icing isn’t crusting, it might be because your frosting has a high butter content.
-Using a recipe with shortening increases the likelihood of crusting, as does adding more confectioners’ sugar (however this can also make your icing too sweet, so be sure to taste as you go).
+If your frosting isn’t crusting, it might be because your frosting has a high butter content.
+Using a recipe with shortening increases the likelihood of crusting, as does adding more confectioners’ sugar (however this can also make your frosting too sweet, so be sure to taste as you go).
 If you’d rather not use shortening or confectioners’ sugar, you can add 1 tablespoon of Meringue Powder to a full buttercream recipe to increase stability.

 Why Does My Buttercream Have Air Bubbles?